uoe-agents/derl/README.md

-# Decoupling Exploration and Exploitation in Reinforcement Learning
+# Decoupled Reinforcement Learning to Stabilise Intrinsically-Motivated Exploration

 This repository is the official implementation of **Decoupled Reinforcement Learning (DeRL)**